stars-laboratory/stars-laboratory.github.io/Gnews.md

 ### 2020

+#### Fall

 * November 2020: Our group gave multiple invited talks at 2020 Virtual INFORMS Annual Meeting.
 * October 2020: Our paper "A Blockchain-based G-code Protection Approach for Cyber-Physical Security in Additive Manufacturing" has been accepted by ASME Journal of Computing and Information Science in Engineering.
 * October 2020: Our paper "An Integrated Manifold Learning Approach for High Dimensional Data Feature Extractions and its Applications to Online Process Monitoring of Additive Manufacturing" has been accepted by IISE Transactions.

+#### Spring

 * March 2020: Undergraduate student Jackson Baker's paper, mentored by Dr. Liu, won the second place in the 2020 IISE Southcentral Regional Undergraduate Technical Paper Competition.
 Congratulations!
 * March 2020: Dr. Liu gave a seminar in the Department of Statistics at Oklahoma State University.

 ### 2019

+#### Fall

 * December 2019: The senior design team mentored by Dr. Liu won the IEM senior design poster competition.
 Congratulations!
 * October 2019: Our group gave multiple invited talks at INFORMS Annual Meeting, Seattle, 2019.